NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

   - 2: [[Krenshar]]
 ```

 The kennel master and his two krenshars fight to the death to protect this place.
-The krenshars cannot climb the slopes, and were transported here only after the grimlocks put together a crude litter to lift them.
+The krenshars cannot climb the slopes, and were transported here only after the morlocks put together a crude litter to lift them.
 Thus, they have no place to run.

 The gray-furred krenshars are underdark offshoots of their species.
 The Kennel master wears a cloak fashioned from the fur of an gray-furred, subterranean dire ape, He wears a wolf skull mask painted red to resemble his pets horrific visage.

 ## Tactics
 The kennel master attempts to hide at his location ([[Spot]] DC 19 assuming he takes 10 and with his +10 racial bonus for using Hide in a rocky setting) As the PCs enter the room, he moves to block the exit and calls out to his krenshars to attack.
-The krenshars use their scare ability to drive the PCs down the cliff to area 14 via the iron spikes pounded into the wall While the grimlocks normally attack the PCs' light sources, here they leave them intact so that intruders affected by the krenshars can spot and use the spikes.
-The grimlocks want to drive their enemies deeper into their lair so that the archers in area 14 can pick them off as they climb,
+The krenshars use their scare ability to drive the PCs down the cliff to area 14 via the iron spikes pounded into the wall While the morlocks normally attack the PCs' light sources, here they leave them intact so that intruders affected by the krenshars can spot and use the spikes.
+The morlocks want to drive their enemies deeper into their lair so that the archers in area 14 can pick them off as they climb,

 > [!tip]+ Treasure
 > If the PCs make а DC 15 [[Search]] of the campsite they find four agates worth 2 gp each and a large ruby worth 20 gр.